potato-tf/MGE-VScript/README.md

 The goal of this project is to create a drop-in replacement for the SM version for better long term support/stability, ease of use, and generally expanding on the gamemode in ways that were prohibitively complicated before.
 PRs and Issues are more than welcome.

 The biggest obstacle that obviously cannot be worked around is the lack of a proper database connector.
-If stat tracking is set to database mode, this gamemode copes by using an external python script to read/write JSON from disk.
+If stat tracking is set to database mode, this gamemode copes by using an external python script to move data from disk to database.
 You should be EXTREMELY careful about using this alongside untrusted maps/scripts, see below to avoid malicious maps/scripts from tampering with player stats.

 ## Features & Progress